Impactworkers/iw-complaint-manager/docs/collections/_how-to/how-to-setup-local-database.md

+---
+layout: default
+title: How to Set Up Your Local Database
+parent: How To Guides
+permalink: /how-to/set-up-local-database
+---

+{: .highlight-title }
+> Under Construction
+>
+> This page is under construction.

+{: .warning-title }
+> To be Updated
+>
+> This page's content needs to be updated.

-How to Setup Your Local Database
+# How to Set Up Your Local Database

 Start the local db